ManishaM091/Churn-Analysis-and-Prediction/README.md

 All these Tableau workbooks are [here](TableauEDAworkbooks) and you can also check them on my [Tableau Public](https://public.tableau.com/app/profile/manisha.malhotra4221/vizzes)

-## Predictive Modeling
+## Alteryx Predictive Modeling
 ### Model Selection and Training
-- **Algorithm**: XGBoost, a gradient boosting decision tree algorithm, was chosen for its robustness and high performance in binary classification tasks.
+- **Algorithm**: Alteryx suggested XGBoost, a gradient boosting decision tree algorithm, was chosen for its robustness and high performance in tasks which are binary in nature.
-- **Training**: The model was trained on the `churn-80` dataset, with hyperparameters tuned using cross-validation to prevent overfitting.
+- **Training**: The model was trained on the `training` [dataset](AlteryxDesignerCloud/Training.csv) which was created though Alteryx designer cloud.

 ### Model Evaluation
+The Alteryx AutoML provided a [PPT](AlteryxMachineLearningModel/aml_churnmodel(1).pptx) which has the ROC curve, Confusion Matrix and the key features and its importance auto calculated the model.

 - **ROC Curve**: The ROC curve for the model indicated excellent discriminative ability, with an area under the curve (AUC) of 0.91, signifying a high true positive rate with minimal false positives.
 - **Confusion Matrix**:
   - **True Positives**: The model correctly identified 87% of the churned customers.